-Yesterday, staying in on a rainy day we couldn’t seem to warm up.
-Both of us bundled up in socks, long pants and flannel shirts layered over tee shirts.
-My feet never warmed up and I ended up wrapping them in a blanket.
+Yesterday, staying in on a rainy day, we couldn’t seem to warm up.
+So both of us bundled up in socks, long pants, and flannel shirts layered over tee shirts.
+Unfortunately, my feet never warmed up, and I ended up wrapping them in a blanket.

-There is a space heater kept in the bedroom but we try to acclimate to the temperatures as well as possible without the use of heat or air con.
+There is a space heater kept in the bedroom, but we try to acclimate to the temperatures and possible without the use of heat or air-con.
 Also, we both make every effort to save on power when possible.

 |This adorable alpaca approached the fence to check us out.|

-In most cases, landlords have provided us with discounted rental prices for our long term stays and for the added promotion of their listing through our site.
+In most cases, landlords have provided us with discounted rental prices for our long-term stays and the added promotion of their listing through our site.
 As a result, we pay special attention to keeping the costs of owner-paid utilities under control.

 |Beautiful rows of grapes.|

-By the time the trial ends, we’ll have seen all the episodes and we’ll cancel the subscription, rejoining sometime in the future after our visit to the US during which we won’t have time to watch shows while visiting with family and friends during the combined nine week stay in both Minnesota and Nevada.
+By the time the trial ends, we’ll have seen all the episodes, and we’ll cancel the subscription, rejoining sometime in the future after we visit the US during which we won’t have time to watch shows while visiting with family and friends during the combined nine-week stay in both Minnesota and Nevada.

 |Bottles of wine ready for customers to take home.|